phtephanx/structsiren/README.rst

 networks, proposed by [SIT19]_.
 Unlike VAEs, which achieve regularity on the latent space by enforcing prior distributions on its latent codes,
-`SSAE`s embed a hierarchical structural causal model (SCM) into their decoder:
+`SSAEs` embed a hierarchical structural causal model (SCM) into their decoder:

 .. math::